curl/everything-curl/http-response.md

 this feature.

-The client then simply asks the server to do compression transfer encoding and if acceptable, it will response with a header indicating that it will and curl will then transparently uncompress that data on arrival.
+The client then simply asks the server to do compression transfer encoding and if acceptable, it will respond with a header indicating that it will and curl will then transparently uncompress that data on arrival.
 A user enables asking for compressed transfer encoding with `--tr-encoding`: